Fresno Numismatic Society

 Next FNS Meeting

 Our next monthly meeting will be at the Cecil Cox American Legion Post 147 in Clovis.
-The date is Tuesday August 10 and the time (as usual) is 7-9 PM.
+The date is Tuesday November 9 and the time (as usual) is 7-9 PM.
 Last month about 26 people attended the meeting; let's see if we can meet or exceed that total for November!
 Hopefully members will have interesting stories to relate about the October Fresno Coin Show.

 2021 Coin Show a Success!

-We completed a Fresno Coin Show in April (04/17 & 04/18) which was presented at the American Legion Post 509 in Fresno.
+We completed a Fresno Coin Show in April 2021 (04/17 & 04/18) which was presented at the American Legion Post 509 in Fresno.
 This show was organized by member dealer John Ward, a.k.a.
 CalJohn 66 Silver.
 FNS helped out with set up, tear-down, and front desk duty.
 CalJohn has generously shared some of the show profits with FNS.
 By most accounts this unusual Spring event was a success for dealers and attendance was pretty good, considering we were still under a partial COVID lockdown.

 FNS Ready For Another Great Show

 We expect to present a regular October show this year at the same AL Post 509 location, this time with FNS as the principal organizer.
 2021 is the year when we find out whether Fresno is big enough to support two annual coin shows!

-PCGS Grading Services at the Spring 2021 Show
+PCGS Grading Services at the October 2021 Show

 Bourse Chairman John Ward is a PCGS-authorized dealer.
 John can accept coins for submission and forward them to PCGS for grading and authentication.
 We expect he can provide similar service at each Fresno Coin Show in the future.